gaqzi/reflections/content/shell/use_command_v_over_which.md

 ---
-title: Use 'command -v' Over 'which' to Find a Program's Executable
+title: Use 'command -v' over 'which' to find a program's executable
 date: 2021-11-16
 tags: Unix
 ---